 a.
 Members of household (MOH; see 3 FAM 4180) may not use the diplomatic pouch.

 b.
-A U.S. citizen living abroad who is not assigned to post for a tour of duty, is not an eligible family member, does not possess an official or diplomatic passport, or is not on temporary duty status, may not use the diplomatic pouch, except:
+A U.S. citizen living abroad who is not assigned to post for a tour of duty, is not an eligible family member, does not possess an official or diplomatic passport, or is not on temporary duty status, must not use the diplomatic pouch, except:

 (1) MED may send dietary supplements to post for U.S. citizens incarcerated abroad (see 7 FAM 445.4); and

 (2) Post may ship the personal effects of a deceased U.S. citizen to the next of kin where the effects are under the bulk shipment limitation.
 For more than 6 cubic feet of personal effects, a freight forwarding company must be used (see 7 FAM 297.3).

 c.
 U.S. citizen employees hired locally (as described in 6 FAH-5 H-352.3-2) may not use the diplomatic pouch for personal mail unless that employee is an eligible family member of an authorized pouch user.

 d.
 All of the categories of persons in this section, if U.S. citizens, may use the pouch for balloting materials (see 14 FAM 724.3).

 14 FAM 725 transportation of Diplomatic Pouches

 a.
 Diplomatic pouches are most often transported by commercial airlines including regularly scheduled passenger flights, chartered flights, U.S. Government aircraft, and special support flights.